 Though this healthy leafy veggie grows in any regular soil, it blossoms if the soil is fertile.
 But sandy loam and alluvial soil get a thumbs up from spinach too.
 Care should be taken to ensure a good drainage system.
-Row to row spacing should be at least two feet distance with a three-inch space between plants.
+Row-to-row spacing should be at least two feet distance with a three-inch space between plants.
 It can be sown throughout the year.
-As a spring season crop, it can bloom indoor as well.
-This green foliage requires a little more than one-inch water per week and more during hot weather.
+As a spring season crop, it can bloom indoors as well.
+This green foliage requires a little more than one inch of water per week and more during hot weather.
 Moisture content in the soil should be good.
 The ideal pH is between 6.5 to 6.9.

 Wellness and other health benefits